 Prep for the call

-Danielle will email you your new re-assigned client information and their previous onboarding questionnaire.
+Support will email you your new re-assigned client information and their previous onboarding questionnaire.

-She may also provide you with some information on why they are being re-assigned and tips on how to move forward as each situation is unique.
+Support may also provide you with some information on why they are being re-assigned and tips on how to move forward as each situation is unique.

-Danielle will send a separate email next introducing you to the client.
+Support will send a separate email next introducing you to the client.
 It is then up to you to "reply all" back to this introduction email with a welcome email.
 Keep in mind you should tweak the template below if any training with the old VA is being conducted.
 Any training from their previous VA should be billed internally.
 If work in being done during the training, one VA will clock time for the client, the other will bill it internally.